-In a joint interdisciplinary project of Cologne University Hospital and KISD – Köln International School of Design of TH Köln, Felix Ahn in the area of expertise “Design Theory and Research” investigates the interplay of image, space, and action of robot-assisted surgery and develops design-specific perspectives on the relationship between design and medical science.
+In a joint interdisciplinary project of Cologne University Hospital and KISD – Köln International School of Design of TH Köln, Juli Ahn in the area of expertise “Design Theory and Research” investigates the interplay of image, space, and action of robot-assisted surgery and develops design-specific perspectives on the relationship between design and medical science.

 Minimally invasive surgery confronts surgeons with an increasing complex action structure of technological equipment, imaging techniques, mechanical processes, and human interactions.
 These entanglements seem to become even closer when it comes to the use of surgical robot assistants such as the surgery method of Da Vinci® invented by the company Intuitive Surgical.